 Step-by-Step Instructions for Perfect Buns

-Lightly cover the formed buns with plastic wrap and set them in a cozy, draft-free location to rise for 25–30 minutes until almost doubled in size.
-Use this time to preheat your oven to 375°F (190°C).
+Loosely cover the buns with plastic wrap and let them rest in a warm place for a final rise of about 25–30 minutes, until they look puffy.
+While they rise, preheat your oven to 375°F (190°C).

 If you enjoy this recipe, you might also love our Summer Gluten-Free Sourdough .